automatika-robotics/embodied-agents/docs/intro.md

 ## Contributions

-ROS Agents has been developed in collaboration betweeen [Automatika Robotics](https://automatikarobotics.com/) and [Inria](https://inria.fr/).
+Embodied Agents has been developed in collaboration betweeen [Automatika Robotics](https://automatikarobotics.com/) and [Inria](https://inria.fr/).
 Contributions from the community are most welcome.